How to Clean Concrete Patio

 Water Pressure and Technique

 Adjust your garden hose nozzle to a medium spray setting for an effective rinse.
 Move systematically across the patio, ensuring no area is missed.
-A consistent water flow helps to dislodge dirt without causing splatter, which could resettle on the surface.
+A consistent water flow helps dislodge dirt without causing splatter, which could resettle on the surface.

 Evaluating the Surface Post-Rinse